Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

 Non-critical EPs emerge from the disordered base state at the lines separating stationary (anti)flocking instabilities and oscillatory instabilities [gray lines in Figs.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a)].

 For the (anti)flocking base states, we find (only) CEPs.
-They separate regimes where both flocking and antiflocking are stable from those with only stable flocking or only stable antiflocking.
-These CEPs are indicated as black dots in Figs.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(b).
+At these points, a previously damped mode coalesces with the Goldstone mode related to the spontaneously broken rotational invariance of steady (anti)aligned states \cite{fruchart_2021_non-reciprocal_phase_transitions}.
+The CEPs separate regimes where both flocking and antiflocking are stable from those with only stable flocking or only stable antiflocking.
+These CEPs are indicated as black lines in Figs.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(b).
+Note that while the qualitative stability diagram remains unchanged for any intraspecies alignment strength $g'>D_r$, the precise positions of the CEPs depend on the chosen value of $g'$ and are therefore, to some extent, tunable.